The G-Shock GWR-B1000 Gravitymaster features the new Carbon Core Guard and is the lightest Gravitymaster ever…

 Casio officially announced the all-new G-Shock GWR-B1000 Gravitymaster for March 2019.
 The gray and black GWR-B1000-1AJF and blue and black GWR-B1000-1A1JF will be released in March 2019 in Japan with a list price of ¥90,000 JPY each.
 (The GWR-B1000-1A and GWR-B1000-1A1 is also expected be released in other Asian countries.)
 Casio America also announced the GWRB1000-1A1 for an April 2019 release with a list price of $800 USD.

 Outfitted with the new Carbon Core Guard structure, the carbon monocoque case is made of carbon fiber-reinforced resin and seamlessly integrates the case with the case back.
 This results in high strength as well as a lighter weight (about 72 grams) than any previous Gravitymaster model.
 The new case structure also has a modified circuit board plate that inhibits direct impact to the button shaft and circuit board.
 This eliminates the need for button guards and allows the button to be enclosed in a pipe fitting, increasing strength and making button operation easier.
-This also provides a bold new look for a G-Shock.
+This also allows for a noteworthy new style that is more minimalist in its approach.

-Other confirmed features include a carbon fiber bezel, carbon fiber insert band (with the carbon fiber visible on the outer band), sapphire crystal, and dedicated stopwatch start button at the 2 o’clock position.
+Other confirmed features include a carbon fiber bezel, carbon fiber insert band (with the carbon fiber visible on the outer band), spherical curved glass made of sapphire crystal, a screw-lock crown, and a dedicated stopwatch start button at the 2 o’clock position.
 All external metal parts are made of lightweight titanium, giving this watch the Rust Resist designation like the Gulfman.
 The watch is powered by Tough Solar power and has Multi-Band 6 radio-sync timekeeping along with the Bluetooth mobile link function which provides world time with 300+ cities, auto time adjustment, one-touch time adjustment, easy watch setting, and the phone finder function.
 The watch will also have the Flight Log function which records time and position information on the G-Shock Connected app and shows a graphical display of movement history.

 The carbon fiber bezel, carbon fiber insert band, and buttons: